Marking a Claim for Review

 About Marking Claims for Review

-• If a claim might not be suitable for a discussion in its current state, it can be marked for review.
+• If a claim might not be suitable in its current state, it can be marked for review.
+This flags it to make participants aware there are issue(s) to be resolved regarding the claim, and a notification is also sent to the author.

 • There are several different types of mark available for different problems a claim might have.

-• A claim can be marked with up to 2 types of mark at a time.
+• A claim can be marked with up to two types of mark at a time.

 How to Mark or Unmark a Claim for Review

-1. Right-click a claim, or click on the … three dots that appear in the top-right corner when you hover over a claim.
+1. Right-click a claim, or click the … Menu icon in the top-right corner when you hover over a claim.

 2. Select Mark for Review.